-Thus, our discussion of the biological adaptiveness of mystical and related extraordinary experiences on James's model ends in ambiguity.
+Thus our discussion of the biological adaptiveness of mystical and related extraordinary experiences on James' model ends in ambiguity.
 More daunting, however, as with experiences of undifferentiated identity, is the question of mechanism.
 What perceptual sense or combination of senses-or any aspect of the body and the brain, however intuitive-inputs these other consciousnesses?
 To my knowledge James did not address this issue.
 Neo-pragmatist William Dean, however, has.
-Given that the five senses are "in abeyance" (James, 1902:424), Dean characterizes this direct perception as a bodily "non-sensuous perception."
-Further, he claims that in general "what the body receives is mostly non-conscious, indefinite, and neither transmittable to nor translatable by the senses or cognition" (8).
+Given that the five senses are 'in abeyance' (James, 1902:424), Dean characterizes this direct perception as a bodily 'non-sensuous perception.'
+Further, he claims that in general 'what the body receives is mostly non-conscious, indefinite, and neither transmittable to nor translatable by the senses or cognition' (8).
 I agree with the non-conscious nature of most of what our bodies input and would add that the bulk of what contributes to our explicit knowledge is subconscious, tacit, and indefinite-explicit cognition forming the tip of the iceberg.
-The controversial- indeed if my intuition is correct-dubious, part concerns the assertion that we receive input from outside our bodies not transmitted through our five senses that contributes to cognition-in this case cognition of a divine consciousness.
+The controversial, indeed if my intuition is correct, dubious, part concerns the assertion that we receive input from outside our bodies not transmitted through our five senses that contributes to cognition-in this case cognition of a divine consciousness.
 Granted the jury is still out on at least one type of extraordinary sense perception, namely, whether people can detect at a rate greater than chance when they are being observed by another without any direct perceptual signals.
-That leaves us, however, with a dearth of empirical evidence of extraordinary cognition of the consciousness of another.

-Moreover, the lack of any candidates from contemporary scientific knowledge for the mediation of such experiences of the contents of other consciousnesses definitely counts against the plausibility of James's model-and probably against other models-of mystical experience where some distinction between human subject and divine object remains.
+That leaves us, though, with a dearth of empirical evidence of extraordinary cognition of the consciousness of another.
+Moreover, the lack of any candidates from contemporary scientific knowledge for the bodily mediation of such experiences of the contents of other consciousnesses definitely counts against the plausibility of James' model-and probably against other models-of mystical experience where some distinction between human subject and divine object remains.
 On the face of it, this rather direct transmission of the mental contents of one being to another appears more immaterial or idealistic than bodily.
 Finally, one could resort to a supernaturalism tailored to mystical experience where some subject-object distinction abides: God miraculously works on the brains of mystics to induce whatever experiences God desires, but leaves no physical evidence of this divine action in the external environment.
-This would contradict Jamesian metaphysics, however, where even "supernatural" forces act within the laws and processes of the universe in the broadest sense.
+This would contradict Jamesian metaphysics, however, where even 'supernatural' forces act within the laws and processes of the universe in the broadest sense.

-James appended to his basic psychological model of consciousness a theory of perception as "pure experience" of a datum combining subject and object, which we then sharpen into a clear subject-object distinction.
-This theory does not insist on a complete absence of distinction between subject and object in the earliest moments of perception.
-However, it does uphold a much greater unity of subject and object than we find in finished perception and experience.
-The sharing of the phrase "pure experience" with many mystics and scholarly proponents of undifferentiated unity is suggestive.
-If true, this theory of perception would increase the plausibility of direct experience of the supernatural.
+James appended to his basic psychological model of consciousness a theory of perception as initially 'pure experience' of a datum prior to subjectivity/objectivity, mentality/physicality-which we then differentiate into subject and object (2003:1-64).
+For James, unlike for unity essentialists, pure experiences are particular and plural, despite a relative formlessness.
+Nevertheless, the sharing of the phrase 'pure experience' with many mystics and scholarly proponents of undifferentiated unity is somewhat suggestive.
+If true, James' theory of perception would increase the plausibility of direct experience of the supernatural.
 Unfortunately the whole thrust of evolutionary biology in general, of the neurobiological theories of Damasio and Edelman in particular, and of neuroscientific evidence thus far indicate that consciousness evolved through the plotting of changes in the (relatively homeostatic) body with respect to changes in the environment.
-As suggested earlier, our brains-map what occurs in our bodies, what occurs in our environment, and the correlations between the two.
-This is to say that a subject-object distinction enters on the ground floor of conscious perception (indeed built upon preconscious processes of correlative representations of environment and organism).
+As suggested earlier, our brains map what occurs in our bodies, what occurs in our environment, and the correlations between the two.
+This is to say once again that a subject-object distinction enters on the ground floor of conscious perception (indeed built upon preconscious processes of correlative representations of environment and organism).